 Currently there are three primary tools available here for practicing Checkers.
 The tactics puzzles should be fun and challenging.
 The opening explorer shows what openings the experts play and how well they do.
 And the game search lets you explore the database.
 I want to add more extensive help files but in the mean time I'll try to answer any questions you post in the forum.

 If you get the problem wrong or are surprised by the computer's chosen defense look to the right for some analysis, it may shed some light on the situation.
-The main column is a list of moves the computer claims is the best winning line.
+The main column is a list of moves the computer claims is the main line.
 The 'other tries' and 'defenses' buttons give a list of alternative moves at each step.

-Each alternative move shows four pieces of information; how the computer ranks the move amongst it's choices, the move description , the position's evaluation for the player, and a details button.
+Each move shows four pieces of information; how the computer ranks the move amongst it's choices, the move description , the position's evaluation for the player, and a details button.

 Clicking on the details button reveals the computer's best guess as to how play would continue from that point.
 Hopefully you'll see why the other defenses fail or why the other tries are not as good.
 Unfortunately in the case of 'database draws' the computer often doesn't give this principal variation and won't be as helpful.